R-Type Tactics: Plot

 As the Bydo campaign begins, the player-character awakens from a deep slumber, now absorbed as one of the aliens.
-As he fights his way out of the Bydo star system, this time against his old comrades in the Space Corps, he begins to further understand the origins of the Bydo.
+As the player fights their way out of the Bydo star system, this time against their old comrades in the Space Corps, they begin to further understand the origins of the Bydo.

-However, despite fighting all the way to Earth and defeating the Space Corps' home defense forces, the player-character is forced to admit that even if he or she is from Earth, the fact that he is in a Bydo fleet drives home the reality that he is no longer welcome.
+However, despite fighting all the way to Earth and defeating the Space Corps' home defense forces, the player-character is forced to admit that despite being from Earth, the fact that they are in a Bydo fleet means they are no longer welcome.
 The ending video shows the Bydo forces escaping Earth in the midst of a fierce Space Corps counterattack.

 Release

 Demo version

 A demo version was included with Famitsu PSP Vol.8.
 It includes Mission A-1, A-2, B stages.
 In addition, a demo is available for download on the NTSC-U region on the PlayStation Network.